mheirendt/GIS-VIEWER/README.md

-NOTE: Template is built with ArcGIS online sample server URLs.
+NOTE: Template is built with ArcGIS online sample server REST URLS.
 Modify the URLS and data in "js/config.js" to match that of your needs

 Instructions

 Fork and then clone the repo.
+If you are using Visual Studio for Web, open the "Utility Viewer Template" file at the root directory.
+Run the project to view

-Run the project to view NOTE: You can also cut and paste each file into your own project
+NOTE: You can also cut and paste each file into your own project